-3 This report contains data which are mostly publicly available, and can be found in Reports or Websites published by Governments, the EU, or well-known national or international agencies; we have provided references in many cases where the data is cited in the text.
-However, the current economic instability, possible changes in government policies, and positions taken by parliaments in response to proposals by governments, can affect its accuracy.
+3 This report contains data which are mostly publicly available, and can be found in Reports or Websites published by Governments, the EU, or well-known national or international agencies; we have provided references in many of the cases where the data is cited in the text.
+However, the current economic instability, possible changes in government policies, and modifications voted by parliaments in response to proposals by governments, can affect the accuracy of the data.